+meets all expectations in the rhetorical choices of the

+1 assignment,

+including genre, purpose, format, evidence, tone, and

+conventions.

+is well-organized and thoroughly developed.

+shows good or superior control of grammar, including

+syntactic

+variety, range of vocabulary, etc.

+intelligently addresses the assignment.

+3 meets most of the rhetorical expectations of the

+assignment, including

+purpose, format, etc.

+is somewhat organized but may require more

+development.

+contains some grammatical errors, inappropriate word

+choice, or

+incorrect usage that rarely obstruct reader's

+understanding.

+may address some parts of the assignment better than

+others.

+2 meets few rhetorical expectations of the assignment.

+shows weak development and cohesion and/or

+inappropriate

+rhetorical choices.

+shows an accumulation of grammar and syntactical errors

+ļ , that

+interfere with readers' understanding.

+interiere with reducts understanding.

+omits or misunderstands major parts of the assignment.

+1 8

+1 • omits or misunderstands major parts of the assignment.

+1 omits or misunderstands major parts of the assignment. fails to meet the rhetorical expectations of assignment.

+1 omits or misunderstands major parts of the assignment. fails to meet the rhetorical expectations of assignment. fails to organize and develop ideas.

-meets all expectations in the rhetorical choices of the assignment 4 including genre, purpose, format, evidence, tone, and conventions. • is well-organized and thoroughly developed. • shows good or superior control of grammar, including syntactic variety, range of vocabulary, etc. • intelligently addresses the assignment. • meets most of the rhetorical expectations of the assignment, 3 including purpose, format, etc. • is somewhat organized but may require more development. • contains some grammatical errors, inappropriate word choice, or incorrect usage that rarely obstruct reader's understanding. • may address some parts of the assignment better than others. • meets few rhetorical expectations of the assignment.
-2 shows weak development and cohesion and/or inappropriate rhetorical choices. • shows an accumulation of grammar and syntactical errors that interfere with readers' understanding. omits or misunderstands major parts of the assignment. • fails to meet the rhetorical expectations of assignment.
-1 • fails to organize and develop ideas. • contains grammar and syntactical errors that seriously interfere with readers' understanding. • fails to address the assignment.
+1 omits or misunderstands major parts of the assignment. fails to meet the rhetorical expectations of assignment. fails to organize and develop ideas. contains grammar and syntactical errors that seriously

+2 may address some parts of the assignment better than others. meets few rhetorical expectations of the assignment. shows weak development and cohesion and/or inappropriate rhetorical choices. shows an accumulation of grammar and syntactical errors that